peter-woyzbun/querygraph/README.md

 The `CONNECT` block establishes connections with databases that will be queried upon execution.
-The `RETRIEVE` block is where actual queries on the databases are defined, and the `JOIN` block is for describing how the results of queries in the `RETRIEVE` block are joined.
+The `RETRIEVE` block is where actual queries on the databases - called "query nodes" - are defined, and the `JOIN` block is for describing how the results of queries in the `RETRIEVE` block are joined.
+The diagram below shows an example QGL query.

 ![QGL Syntax Railroad Diagram](docs/_static/images/syntax_diagram.png)